 Background

-Status quo effect is the phenomenon that when faced with a choice of whether to maintain the current state of affairs or make a change, people tend to show greater preference for the status quo.
-Dinner et al. (2011) demonstrated the status quo effect in environmental purchasing decisions in the context of household renovations.
+Status quo bias is the phenomenon that when faced with a choice of whether to maintain the current state of affairs or make a change, people tend to show greater preference for the status quo.
+Dinner et al. (2011) demonstrated the status quo bias in environmental purchasing decisions in the context of household renovations.
 They examined three potential factors underlying the tendency to follow the status quo: perceived implied endorsement - that the status quo is perceived as the recommended options, perceived effort - that the status quo is perceived as less effortful, and reference dependence - that people use the status quo as a reference point.
-The focus was on the reference points factor, with the conclusion that reference dependence indeed plays an important role in strengthening tendencies towards the status-quo.
+The focus was on the reference points factor, with the conclusion that reference dependence indeed plays an important role in strengthening tendencies towards the status quo.

 We embarked on a conceptual replication building on the work by Dinner et al. (2011) with the following goals.
-The first goal was to conduct an independent replication of status quo effect using Dinner et al. (2011)’s paradigm, examining underlying factors of endorsement and effort.
-Our second goal was to disentangle the conflation in the target regarding reference points, by differentiating between the effects of status quo and defaults, and by adding reference points of past behaviors, manipulating the three factors to examine their separate and combined impact on choices.
+The first goal was to conduct an independent replication of status quo bias using Dinner et al. (2011)’s paradigm, examining underlying factors of endorsement and effort.
+Our second goal was to disentangle the conflation in the target regarding reference points, by differentiating between the effects of status quo and defaults, manipulating the two factors to examine their separate and combined impact on choices and preferences.

-We begin by discussing the need to differentiate and disentangle the default effect and status quo effect, clarifying the target article’s focus was on status quo bias rather than default effects.
-We then review the literature on status quo effect and the chosen article for replication - Dinner et al. (2011), and then introduce our extensions and adjusted design.
+We begin by discussing the need to differentiate and disentangle the default effect and status quo bias, clarifying the target article’s focus was on status quo bias rather than default effects.
+We then review the literature on status quo bias and the chosen article for replication - Dinner et al. (2011), and then introduce our extensions and adjusted design.

 Differentiating between default bias from status quo bias